Skip to main content

 getUser(postId); // Compile error!
 PostId is not assignable to UserId

-The __brand property never exists at runtime — it is a compile-time-only marker.
-This zero-cost abstraction prevents an entire class of bugs where you accidentally pass a post ID where a user ID was expected.
+The __brand property never exists at runtime — it's a compile-time-only marker.
+Zero-cost abstraction that prevents an entire class of bugs where you accidentally pass a post ID where a user ID was expected.
+Three lines of type definition, and a whole category of mistakes becomes impossible.

 Branded Types for Validated Data